greggman/hft-gamepad-api/README.md

 ## API

-There's a few extra properties on gamepad objects provided by this script.
+There's an extra `hft` property on gamepad objects provided by this script.
+It has some properties/functions you can use to interact with HappyFunTimes and the controller.

 `color`